c4mdax/c4mdax.github.io/content/posts/deepseek.md

 +++
 draft = false
 date = 2025-01-30T21:45:32-06:00
-title = "The little giant DeepSeek" description = "What is DeepSeek and why is it so strongg??" slug = "" authors = []
+title = "El pequeño gigante DeepSeek" description = "What is DeepSeek and why is it so strongg??" slug = "" authors = []